The Impossibility Defense in Offshore Trust Cases

 When the Defense Has Succeeded

-The Grant case (S.D.
-Fla.
-2008) provides the clearest example of a court accepting the impossibility defense.
-Raymond Grant established two irrevocable offshore trusts in Bermuda and Jersey in the early 1980s, funded with approximately $2.1 million.
-The trusts were created years before the IRS assessed millions in back taxes against the Grants in the early 1990s.
+In Grant, Raymond Grant established two irrevocable offshore trusts in Bermuda and Jersey in the early 1980s, funded with approximately $2.1 million.
+The trusts were created nearly a decade before the IRS assessed millions in back taxes against the Grants in the early 1990s.
 After Raymond died, the IRS pursued his wife Arline and obtained a repatriation order directing her to bring the trust assets back to the United States.

-Both cases share common features: the settlor cooperated with the court, made documented good-faith efforts to comply, and demonstrated that the trustee’s refusal was the trustee’s independent decision rather than the settlor’s strategic maneuver.
+The initial Grant ruling and the Bellinger outcome share three features: the settlor cooperated with the court, made documented good-faith efforts to comply, and demonstrated that the trustee’s refusal was the trustee’s independent decision rather than the settlor’s strategic maneuver.
+Where those features are present, the impossibility defense works as designed.

 When the Defense Has Failed

-The cases where impossibility defenses have failed share a different pattern: the settlor retained practical control over the trust, used the trust as a personal account, or behaved in ways that convinced the court the impossibility was manufactured.
+In every case where the impossibility defense has failed, the settlor retained practical control over the trust, used trust assets as a personal account, funded the trust after a judgment, or behaved in ways that convinced the court the impossibility was manufactured.

-The Ninth Circuit warned that courts should be “especially chary” of accepting impossibility claims when the offshore trust context creates a risk that compliance efforts are a charade.
-The Anderson case did not hold that offshore trusts are ineffective.
-It held that a settlor cannot claim impossibility while retaining the power to cause compliance.
+The Ninth Circuit warned that courts should be “especially chary” of accepting impossibility claims in the offshore trust context because of the risk that compliance efforts are a charade.
+The Anderson decision held that a settlor cannot claim impossibility while retaining the power to cause compliance, not that offshore trusts themselves are ineffective.

-In In re Mastro (W.D.
+The Mastro case (W.D.
 Wash.
-2011), the debtor served as sole advisor and protector of his offshore trusts while claiming he could not direct the trustee.
+2011) involved a debtor who acted as sole advisor and protector of his offshore trusts while claiming he could not direct the trustee.
 The bankruptcy court voided all transfers, finding that Mastro retained de facto control over the trust assets.
-The structural flaw was that Mastro’s governance role gave him the very authority he claimed not to have.
+As in Anderson, the structural flaw was a governance role that gave the settlor the very authority he claimed not to have.

-In Advanced Telecommunications v.
-Allen (11th Cir.
-2011), the debtor funded a Cook Islands trust with a duress clause and standard protective provisions during pending litigation.
-When the bankruptcy court ordered repatriation and Allen claimed impossibility, the court held him in contempt twice, finding the impossibility was self-created.
-The Third Circuit affirmed, applying the self-created impossibility doctrine.
+The Allen case involved Daniel Allen, who funded a Cook Islands trust with a duress clause and standard protective provisions during pending litigation.
+The Bankruptcy Court for the Middle District of Florida ordered repatriation, and when Allen claimed impossibility, the court held him in contempt twice.
+The Third Circuit affirmed on appeal, applying the self-created impossibility doctrine and emphasizing that substance controls over form.
+Where the debtor effectively maintains control over trust assets, the protections of a foreign trust will be disregarded for enforcement purposes.

 The Self-Created Impossibility Doctrine

-The central legal question in offshore trust contempt litigation is whether self-created impossibility qualifies as a defense.
-The general rule under Rylander is that impossibility is a complete defense to civil contempt.
-But courts evaluating offshore trusts have developed a narrower principle: when the contemnor deliberately created the conditions that make compliance impossible, the defense is weakened or unavailable.
+The general rule under Rylander and Maggio is that impossibility is a complete defense to civil contempt.
+Courts evaluating offshore trusts have developed a narrower principle.
+When the contemnor deliberately produced the conditions that make compliance impossible in direct anticipation of a court order, the defense is weakened or unavailable.

 The Eleventh Circuit in Lawrence was more direct.
 The court held that the impossibility defense “is unavailable where the impediment is self-imposed.”
 Every court that has examined the question has treated self-creation as a factor that weakens the defense and increases the burden of proof.

 This does not mean the defense fails whenever the settlor established the trust.
 Every offshore trust is, by definition, a structure designed by the settlor.
-The distinction is between a trust created as legitimate planning—where control genuinely transfers to an independent fiduciary—and a trust created to manufacture a litigation defense while the settlor continues to pull the strings.
-The Grant outcome demonstrates that courts can distinguish between these situations when the facts support it.
+The distinction is between a trust created as legitimate planning, where control genuinely transfers to an independent fiduciary, and a trust created to manufacture a litigation defense while the settlor continues to pull the strings.
+The initial Grant outcome shows that courts can distinguish between these situations when the facts support it.

 Structural Features That Strengthen the Defense